 Sylvia Bawa is a member of GenUrb's Ibadan City Research Team.
 She is an Assistant Professor at the Department of Sociology at York University.
 She is a global sociologist whose research interests revolve around interconnections of globalization, structural inequality and discourses of culture, and women’s rights in Sub-Saharan Africa.
 She researches, writes, and teaches in areas of human rights, postcolonial and third world feminisms, critical development studies, women’s rights and empowerment, and sociology of globalization and social change.

 Grace Adeniyi Ogunyankin is a co-investigator with GenUrb and the Ibadan research team's lead researcher.
-She is currently an Assistant Professor of Women’s and Gender Studies at Carleton University in Ottawa, Canada.
+She is currently an Assistant Professor in the Department of Geography and Planning at Queen's University in Kingston, ON, Canada.
 She is interested in urban renewal and new city building projects in Nigeria and Ghana.
 Specifically, she focuses on the politics of gender and the political economy of neoliberal urbanism.
 She also engages with the paradoxes of ‘Africa rising’ narratives in popular culture.

 “Challenge” Neighborhood – Ibadan